shayko18/CarND-Vehicle-Detection/writeup_report.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

-- One issue is that are a lot of parameters to configurated.
-I think that in a different video the configuration I selected (which can take some time to optimize) would not work as good as in this video.
+- One issue is that there are a lot of parameters to configurated.
+I think that in a different video the configuration I selected (which can take some time to optimize) would not work as good as it worked on this video.
 -	There is a question of performance vs computation power.
 We didn’t payed much emphasis on the computation power in this project.
 There are a few ways we could improve this – for example not to search every frame entire area but to look only on the hot areas we have so far and only once every few frame to search the entire area.
+Other ways to improve the HOG comutation were shown in class.
--	There is also a trade of on the filter BW we used on the frames. long history we remove false detections but could be less accurate in the car position and it will take it more time to mark a new car
+-	There is also a trade of on the filter BW we used on the frames. long history we remove false detections but could be less accurate in the car position and it will take it more time to mark a new car.
 -	I added also the lane line estimation from the previous project.